emcc2302/crypto-price-tracker/README.md

-# 💰 Crypto Price Trackerr
+# 💰 Crypto Price Tracker

 A simple and clean React web app to track cryptocurrency prices in real-time using the CoinGecko API.
 Users can switch between different currencies (USD, EUR, INR), view a list of coins, and click for detailed information.